There are many reasons to do glute bridges but there are similar options too. Find out what alternatives could fit your training goals.

 Squats are one of the, if not the most, popular leg exercises, and for a good reason.
 They are a great alternative to glute bridges if you are interested in more of a compound leg exercise.

 On top of your glutes, hamstrings, and lower back, this exercise will work your quadriceps and calves a good amount.
-To do a squat take the following steps:
+Take the following steps to do a squat:

 - Stand up straight with your feet at more or less shoulder width.